 Once you buy a property, you can potentially earn a profit in two ways:

-- Rental yield – what your tenant(s) pay in rent, minus any maintenance and running costs, like repairs and agents fees.
+Rental yield – what your tenant(s) pay in rent, minus any maintenance and running costs, like repairs and agent fees.

 Risk and return